How to Choose a 3rd-party Data Provider (Top Providers in 2020)

 - What to take into account when choosing a 3rd-party data provider?

-- List of top third-party data providers
+- List of top third-party audience data providers

 3rd-party data helps marketers run targetted ad campaigns, discover new audiences, or get insights about their current users by enriching their 1st-party data.

-It is offered by audience data providers such as OnAudience, who collect digital information about users from various sources, such as websites, apps, or plugins.
+It is offered by third party audience data providers such as OnAudience, who collect digital information about users from various sources, such as websites, apps, or plugins.
 Audience data is next distributed via DSPs to advertisers across the world.

 We can divide 3rd-party data into mobile (based on Mobile Advertising IDs) and desktop data (based on cookies).
 Let’s take a look at how you can use 3rd-party data and what are the key points to check before choosing the right data provider.
 It’s worth remembering that the better provider you’ll choose, the more efficient your campaigns will be.